zachshallbetter/fractal-gen/README.md

 ## Installation

 Ensure you have Node.js version **14.0.0 or higher** installed.
-This application uses ES6 modules.
+This application uses ES6 modules and requires modern JavaScript features.

 1. **Clone the Repository:**